Stones

 About Stones

 Should you visit Stones in London?
-Treat it as a practical London option where the verified details are limited: the public essentials available here are the opening hours and a smart-casual dress code.
-It may suit a direct meal plan, but there is not enough verified information to describe its cuisine, menu, pricing, chef, booking format, service style, or any awards.
+It can be a practical London option if the opening hours and a smart-casual dress code suit your plans.
+It may work well for a straightforward meal, but the cuisine, menu, pricing, chef, booking format, service style, awards are not detailed here.

 The decision here is mainly about fit and timing.
 Stones is closed on Monday; opens from 4–9 PM Tuesday to Thursday; opens 12–2 PM and 4–9 PM on Friday and Saturday; and opens 4–8:30 PM on Sunday.
 If you need a known menu format, a confirmed price tier, or a more fully documented occasion venue, compare other London dining options before committing.